-- (1) Except for cases requesting to be placed under seal, cases shall be filed electronically using CM/ECF with filing fees being paid online using a credit card. - (2) Counsel should complete the summons in Adobe interactive format (located on the Court's website) and e-mail it to newcases@ncmd.uscourts.gov. - (3) When filing a case with a motion for a temporary restraining order (TRO), the filing attorney shall notify the Clerk of Court by phone that a motion for TRO will be filed.
+- (1) Except for cases requesting to be placed under seal, cases shall be filed electronically using CM/ECF with filing fees being paid online using a credit card. - (located on the Court's website) and e-mail it to newcases@ncmd.uscourts.gov. - (3) When filing a case with a motion for a temporary restraining order (TRO), the filing attorney shall notify the Clerk of Court by phone that a motion for TRO will be filed.